quack1/quack1_blog/content/the_broken_guitar-en.md

-Title: #TheBrokenGuitar — Réparation d'un dos et d'une tête de guitare accoustique cassés
+Title: #TheBrokenGuitar — Fixing a broken headstock and back on an acosutic guitar
 Date: 2014-12-22 01:04
 Author: Quack1
 Category: DIY